White Film On Goldfish -5 Causes and Effective Treatment

 Also, it is a secreted mucoprotein that actually fights against all possible fungal, bacterial, or parasitic diseases.
 Thus, the mucoprotein acts as a barrier that does not allow any infection to intrude inside the goldfish.

 Unfortunately, the white film sometimes may act exactly the opposite due to several environmental issues inside the tank water.
 Then it becomes a problem.
 Sometimes, the film is predicted as white fungus.
-However, the main reason for it is stress.
-It can occur due to several reasons including water pH and other water parameters, fungal attacks, and others.

 White Film on Goldfish – Symptoms They Show